- How RSJ Securities Trades

 This German financial center hosts the Eurex derivatives exchange, belonging to Deutsche Börse, the largest German stock exchange.
-RSJ a. s. became a member in 2009 as its very first Czech company.
+RSJ Securities became a member in 2009 as its very first Czech company.
 Eurex is a clear European number-one in derivatives, with over 1.3 billion contracts traded in 2013 (together with its subsidiary company, ISE, they are number four worldwide).
 Considering its volume of open positions as of August, 2013, Eurex is actually the largest worldwide derivatives exchange.
-In Frankfurt am Main, RSJ trades in German government bond futures contracts, Bund, Bobl and Schatz, as well as stock indexes DAX and Euro Stoxx 50.
-RSJ’s Bronislav Kandrík was elected a Member of the Eurex Exchange Council in 2013.
+In Frankfurt am Main, RSJ Securities trades in German government bond futures contracts, Bund, Bobl and Schatz, as well as stock indexes DAX and Euro Stoxx 50.
+RSJ Securities’s Bronislav Kandrík was elected a Member of the Eurex Exchange Council in 2013.

-RSJ a. s. specializes in trading futures contracts.
+RSJ Securities specializes in trading futures contracts.
 These can be simply described as agreements between two parties concerning the purchase/sale of a financial asset or a commodity at a predetermined price as of a given future date.
 For example, if you know today that you will control a million dollars in three months, but will need it in Euros, you can ensure that exchange rate today – relieving the risk that the rate will change.

 Futures contracts are frequently used by banks, insurance companies, service providers, importers and exporters of goods and industrial companies.
 By use of these contracts, they are able to prevent various risks: changes in exchange rates, risk of changes in interest rates, risk of price changes of shares and/or government bonds, as well as the risk of a change of a commodity price (such as oil or wheat).
-RSJ a. s. focuses on futures contracts for interest rates, government bonds and stock indexes.
+RSJ Securities focuses on futures contracts for interest rates, government bonds and stock indexes.

 We primarily trade in the following futures contracts:

 - Interest rates futures contracts: Eurodollar (Chicago), Euribor, Euroswiss and Short Sterling (London)

 - Government bond interest rates: Bobl, Schatz, Bund (Frankfurt am Main), US Treasury Bond/Notes (Chicago) and Long Gilt (London)

 - Stock index futures contracts: DAX, Euro Stoxx 50 (Frankfurt am Main), E-mini Nasdaq 100/S&P 500 (Chicago) and FTSE 100 (London)

 - Commodities futures contracts: crude oil (Chicago), natural gas (Chicago)